This article contains paid advertising from EMEET.

-Without further ado, here is a list of the top 20 skills needed to be a successful primary or secondary school teacher.
+Without further ado, here is a list of the 25 top skills needed to be a successful primary or secondary school teacher.

 Teachers have to juggle a number of tasks, from lesson planning to activities and marking.
-In order to succeed in their role, they are required to have exceptional organisation skills.
+In order to succeed in their role, they are required to have exceptional organization skills.
 They need to be able to keep on top of these tasks and complete their duties in a timely manner.

 Part of being a teacher is the ability to work as part of a team, as well as alone.
 They’ll need to make their students feel like they are part of a team to enhance the learning experience.
 Furthermore, they must network with fellow teachers to solve problems and create plans regarding the overall teaching scheme.

-7. Ability to Teach
+5. Ability to teach

-Strong people skills can turn an average teacher into a successful one.
+Strong people skills can turn an average teacher into a great one.
 An educator that is inclined towards helping others will create warm relationships that, in turn, boost learning.
 A pleasant teacher who has an engaging personality creates attentive and enthusiastic students.
 You will also be adept at handling students that may have learning difficulties or other disabilities that need special attention.

 To develop professionally and provide quality education, you’ll constantly need to self-evaluate and reinvent yourself.
-You will have to push your pride aside and analyse where you have gone wrong and what can be improved within your classes.
+You will have to push your pride aside and analyze where you have gone wrong and what can be improved within your classes.

 Teachers need to solve a number of different problems, often on a tight deadline.
-This frequently involves, answering difficult questions on the spot, solving conflicts, creating new lesson plans, teaching games and dealing with other personal issues between pupils or colleagues.
+This frequently involves answering difficult questions on the spot, solving conflicts, creating new lesson plans, teaching games, and dealing with other personal issues between pupils or colleagues.

 You can’t stroll into your classroom when you feel like it and take a personal day because you just can’t be bothered.
 If you want to be a good educator, you must be committed to your job and your classroom.
 You need to have the passion to teach and change your pupils’ lives for the better.